curious-liberal/DevOps-workshop/workshop_guide.md

 When you write code it's always put down into machine code.
 Other people have made compilers which turn your lovely `print(5+7)` to machine code.
 So what is machine code?

 Let's take look at Assembly Language.
 This is what is used at the lowest level.
-It was created by Ada Lovelace who made the first programming language.

 If we want to add two numbers we need to execute the following Assembly Code
 ```